robitalec/review-ohun/notes.md

 - Note the rOpenSci Code of Conduct, especially the Reporting Guidelines section: https://ropensci.org/code-of-conduct/.
 An issue board may be ok in some cases, but an alternative, private method of communication would be helpful as well
 - TODO minor edits

+Documentation

+- not necessary to wrap documentation chunks with curly braces
+- remove last modification date (this information is redundant and more error prone than Git)

 # Checks